leszekkepa/Top10/pl/0x05-introduction.md

 # I Introduction

-## Welcome to the OWASP Top 10 - 2017
+## Witaj to the OWASP Top 10 - 2017

-This major update adds several new issues, including two issues selected by the community - A8:2017-Insecure Deserialization and A10:2017-Insufficient Logging and Monitoring.
+Ta duża aktualizacja (major update) wprowadza wiele new issues, including two issues selected by the community - A8:2017-Insecure Deserialization and A10:2017-Insufficient Logging and Monitoring.
 Two key differentiators from previous OWASP Top 10 releases are the substantial community feedback and extensive data assembled from dozens of organizations, possibly the largest amount of data ever assembled in the preparation of an application security standard.
 This provides us with confidence that the new OWASP Top 10 addresses the most impactful application security risks currently facing organizations.

 The OWASP Top 10 for 2017 is based primarily on 40+ data submissions from firms that specialize in application security and an industry survey that was completed by over 500 individuals.
 This data spans vulnerabilities gathered from hundreds of organizations and over 100,000 real-world applications and APIs.
 The Top 10 items are selected and prioritized according to this prevalence data, in combination with consensus estimates of exploitability, detectability, and impact.

-A primary aim of the OWASP Top 10 is to educate developers, designers, architects, managers, and organizations about the consequences of the most common and most important web application security weaknesses.
+Podstawowym celem the OWASP Top 10 is to educate developers, designers, architects, managers, and organizations about the consequences of the most common and most important web application security weaknesses.
 The Top 10 provides basic techniques to protect against these high risk problem areas, and provides guidance on where to go from here.

 ## Roadmap for future activities